datafordemocracy/PublicInterestData2018/resources/problemtstatement.md

 * __Using:__ the DSS data;
 * __So that:__ we can examine if there is disproportionality;
 * __So that:__  disproportionality/disparity can be addressed with changes in implementation to the process.

+## Second Draft of Problem Statement, combined and refined

+* __We want to:__ (1) estimate baseline racial disproportionality in child welfare referrals and acceptances; (2) estimate racial disparity in post-referral decision points, both baseline disparity and modeling decision outcomes as a function of race and other characteristics; (3) estimate racial disparity in foster care outcomes, both baseline disparity and modeling outcomes as a function of race and other characteristics;
+* __Using:__